Water supply and sanitation in Haiti: Access

 In rural areas those without access to an improved water source got their drinking water primarily from unprotected wells (5%), unprotected springs (37%) and rivers (8%).
 In urban areas those without access to an improved source got their drinking water primarily from "bottled water" (20%), from carts with drums (4%) and unprotected wells (3%).
 Water in bottles or in small plastic bags is treated, bottled and sold by local private companies, often using reverse osmosis for treatment.
 Bottled water is also imported, especially in the aftermath of disasters such as the 2010 earthquake.

 Those without access to improved sanitation either used shared latrines or defecate in the open.
 According to the Demographic and Health Survey of 2006, 10% of those living in urban areas and 50% of those living in rural areas defecated in the open.

+Based on a survey of human rights experts administered by the Human Rights Measurement Initiative in 2019, Haiti is only doing 9.5% of what should be possible at its level of income on the right to water.

 Service quality

 Coverage figures do not give an indication of service quality, which is generally quite poor.
 In rural areas, systems have often fallen into disrepair.
 They either do not provide any water service at all or provide service only to those close to the source, with those at the end of the system ("tail-enders") remaining without water.
 In almost all urban areas water supply is intermittent.